BreakpointCrew/Breakpoint/README.md

 ### Breakpoint ###

-Breakpoint is a Minecraft minigame officialy by Limeth, he abondened it and i bring it back to life.
-Server with this minigame will be running in about 1 month, i i will not be lazy.
+Breakpoint is a Minecraft minigame officialy by Limeth, he abondened it and We(GravelCrew) bring it back to life.
+Server with this minigame will be running in about 1 month, i @GravelCZLP will not be lazy.
 IP: None

 ### Dependencies ###